For the Adult Children of Emotionally Immature Parents

 • Make peace with disappointing them, so you can stop disappointing yourself

 It’s okay if that sounds overwhelming.
-Boundaries are hard—especially when you’ve been trained to believe it’s selfish or cruel to have any.
-But you don’t have to figure it all out alone.
+Boundaries are hard in the most ideal situations.
+They can feel completely impossible when you’ve been trained to believe it’s selfish or cruel to have any, but you don’t have to figure it all out alone.

 Your Family Dynamics Shape More Than Just That One Relationship

 That doesn’t mean you’re doomed to repeat unhealthy dynamics.
-But it does mean that healing the root wound can help you stop repeating patterns you didn’t choose in the first place.
+But it does mean that addressing what you’ve been through is necessary to stop repeating patterns you don’t want to repeat.

 It’s worth exploring how your upbringing has shaped: